eu-digital-identity-wallet/eudi-doc-architecture-and-reference-framework/docs/annexes/annex-2/annex-2.02-high-level-requirements-by-topic.md

 <div class="eudi-hlr__id">RPRC_14<span class="kw-shall">SHALL</span></div>
 <div class="eudi-hlr__body" markdown>

-If, during registration, a PID Provider, QEAA Provider, PuB-EAA Provider, or non-qualified EAA Provider received a registration certificate, it SHALL distribute it to all its service supply points.
+A PID Provider, QEAA Provider, PuB-EAA Provider, or non-qualified EAA Provider SHALL distribute the registration certificates it received during registration to all service supply points having an access certificate containing the same Service identifier.

 *Note: A service supply point is a system at which a Wallet Unit can start the process of requesting and obtaining a PID or attestation.*